 An abrupt decline in grades, an alarming Facebook posting, or erratic outbursts, these "behaviors of concern" may be part of coping with college life or they may form a pattern of behaviors that indicate someone needs help.
 Because any one member of the community is likely to be privy to only part of the picture, the well-being of students and campus security depend on people coming forward to report their concerns.
 "If you see something troubling, let us know," Bachoo said.
 "We need people to communicate with us, to give us a sense of the situation.
 We're here to help."

 Magnan urges professors to be especially vigilant about reporting behavior that is odd, worrisome, or out of the ordinary.

 "We want to know if a student is deteriorating, and often you'll see a pattern of problems in the residence halls, in the classroom, in the Student Center," Magnan said.
 "If we get information, that gives us a better picture and an idea of how serious a situation is.
 It's not a perfect process.
 But we work hard to keep our students and the whole campus safe.
 We would never turn anyone away.
 We'll listen and consult.
 Anyone should feel comfortable coming to talk to us."

-"If the sole strategy is to rely on a police response to actual violence, by the time people call us something horrible may have already taken place and the best we can do at that point is to keep things from getting worse," Powell said.
+"If the sole strategy is to rely on a police response to actual violence, by the time people call us something horrible may have already taken place and the best we can do at that point is to keep things from getting worse," Bachoo said.
 "We would much rather prevent matters from requiring police intervention on an emergency basis."